petervflocke/yakwd/README.md

   + _Right Next Page_ : switch to the next city on the list
   + _Left Next Page_ : switch to the previous city on the list

++ No real jailbreak is needed, just a root access via ssh.
+  + Here how to do this => https://github.com/petervflocke/yakwd/blob/master/enablesshoverwifi.md

 ### Remarks:

 * Inspired by https://github.com/DDRBoxman/kindle-weather
 * Tested on Kindle 4 Non Touch https://wiki.mobileread.com/wiki/Kindle4NTHacking
 * To run it you need an API key from https://openweathermap.org/api
 * If you do not want to install Golang, use a ready binary from bin folder.
-It was tested on Kindle 4 NT
+It was tested on **Kindle 4 NT**
-* Full starting script for the init process will follow soon

 ### Quick Install:

-1. Download this github repository
+1. Download or clone this github repository
-2. Copy from git bin project folder file `yakwd` to your kindle (`/var/tmp/root/`)
+2. Copy from project bin folder file `yakwd` to your kindle (`/var/tmp/root/`)
 3. Copy the `font` folder to to your kindle (`/var/tmp/root/`)
 4. Copy `yakwd.json.sample` to to your kindle (`/var/tmp/root/yakwd.json`) - update it as follow
   * your own open weather API key.